RELATED RESEARCH ACTIVITIES

 3 March - 4 June.
 Brook Andrew: The right to offend is sacred.
 Major solo exhibition at the National Gallery of Victoria Australia, Federation Square.

 19 May 2017 - 7 January 2018.
-Brook Andrew will collaborate with the MEG – Musée d’Ethnographie de Genève (Switzerland), and work on the collections during the temporary exhibition "L’effet Boomerang.
+Brook Andrew at MEG – Musée d’Ethnographie de Genève (Switzerland), to work on the collections during the temporary exhibition "L’effet Boomerang.
 Les arts aborigènes d’Australie".
 This work includes ARC research: videoed interviews with community leaders and elders about protocols surrounding the access and display of Aboriginal materials.

 June.
-Jessica Neath will be the Spiros Zournazis Memorial Fellow at the Australian War Memorial investigating the art collection and representations of war remembrance.
+Jessica Neath was the Spiros Zournazis Memorial Fellow at the Australian War Memorial investigating the art collection and representations of war remembrance.

 October.
-Brook Andrew and Jessica Neath, present paper at the Native American Arts Studies Association Conference in Tulsa, Oklahoma.
+Brook Andrew and Jessica Neath, presented paper at the Native American Arts Studies Association Conference in Tulsa, Oklahoma.

 October-November.
 Brook Andrew: Artist Research Fellow at the National Museum of Natural History, Smithsonian Institution, Washington, United States.
-Investigate the collections of the National Museum of Natural History and meet with tribal elders, artists, architects and others who are currently, or have been involved with memorial projects.
+Brook investigated the collections of the National Museum of Natural History and met with tribal elders, artists, architects and others who are currently, or have been involved with memorial projects.